I've always hated showering.

 How I Finally Found the Best At-Home Laser Hair Removal System

 Since then, a few at-home laser hair removal products have been FDA-approved and are slowly going down in price.
 I was waiting patiently for a [somewhat] affordable option to come along and finally found one I could invest in.
 A couple years ago, I got the Silk'n Flash&Go Hair Removal Device off of Amazon and started to take things into my own hands.

-The thing is, laser hair removal does work, but since your hair grows in cycles, it may come back after 6 months or a year, and then you'll have to do another round of treatments.
+The thing is that yes, laser hair removal does work.
+But since your hair grows in cycles, it may come back after 6 months or a year, and then you'll have to do another round of treatments.
 If you're paying a professional to zap off your hair, this can obviously get super expensive.
 The Silk'n laser hair remover works almost as good as a professional treatment, but the beauty is that you can use it whenever the fuck you want.

 The other thing about all this is that my dad is a hairy Italian.
 My sisters kinda got my mom's blond hair, but I have brown hair, and I used to have very dark and very long hair on my arms and legs.
 This was mortifying for me growing up and I constantly tried to either hide or correct the problem.
 In third grade, one of my classmates (this shitty little girl named Cori) said to me, "You have hairy arms.
 Shave 'em."
 And while I quietly hated her for saying that, in retrospect, I suppose she was trying to offer some advice.
 And you know what?
 I did shave them, behind my mom's back.
 I was the only little girl with body hair this dark.
 Add that to my already painfully shy demeanor, and you have one awkward 8-year-old.
 Joe is a brunette Italian too and sometimes I worry that my future hairy daughter will be confused by her hairless mother, but we'll cross that bridge when we get to it.